 I used acrylic paint for painting.
 You can use watercolors and watercolor crayons.
 It's up to you.
 In the end you can seal the paint using some matte spray varnish.
 You can place some battery LED lights under the house.

-I hope you like my project.
+I hope you like my instructable.
 See you!